 Changing local attitudes towards wetlands by using cranes as flagships for conservation is one of the highest priorities.
 More than 20,000 education booklets have been published, motivating locals of Xingqing to rename the town, “Homeland of Hooded Crane”.
 The real challenge for Yumin and his team is to now work with local people towards rural development options that do not destroy the fragile wetlands.

 - 300 reserves have been created in the Amur-Heilong river basin.
 80% of these remain ‘paper parks’, protected by laws for which there are no resources to enforce.

 - Wintering ground counts report 9,500 Hooded Cranes, but only 60 breeding pairs have been recorded worldwide, 30 by Dr.Guo’s team in China.

-- The Hooded Crane is ‘Vulnerable’ on the IUCN Red List and on Appendix I and II of CITES.
-The endangered species Blakiston’s Fish Owl, as well as bear, moose and sable share Hooded Crane habitat.
+- The Hooded Crane is listed as ‘Vulnerable’ on the IUCN Red List and on CITES Appendix I and II.
+The Endangered Blakiston’s Fish Owl, as well as bear, moose and sable share the Hooded Crane habitat.